Photo: Enes royalfound / Wikimedia Commons

 FAQ

 Which European beach hotel has the best pool?
-The extraordinary cascade pools at Hacienda na Xamena (Ibiza) and the cliff-edge pools at Cavo Tagoo (Mykonos) are the two most extraordinary hotel pool experiences in Europe.
+The cascade pools at Hacienda na Xamena (Ibiza) and the cliff-edge pools at Cavo Tagoo (Mykonos) stand out as two of the best hotel pool experiences in Europe.
 The Belmond Hotel Caruso infinity pool (Ravello) is the most photographed hotel pool in Italy.

 Which European beach destination is best in May?
-May is exceptional on all Mediterranean coasts — the sea temperature (20–23°C in the western Mediterranean, 20–22°C in the Aegean) is comfortable for swimming, the weather is extraordinary (25–28°C), and the crowds are 40–60% lower than July–August peak.
-The Algarve in May (slightly cooler Atlantic water at 18–20°C but extraordinary wildflowers and extraordinary clarity), the Balearic Islands in May (the driest weather of the year, still extraordinary), and the Greek islands in May (the finest combination of open infrastructure and manageable crowds) are all excellent.
+May is a strong month on all Mediterranean coasts — sea temperature (20–23°C in the western Mediterranean, 20–22°C in the Aegean) is comfortable for swimming, weather is mild (25–28°C), and crowds run 40–60% lower than the July–August peak.
+The Algarve in May offers slightly cooler Atlantic water (18–20°C) but wildflowers in bloom and clear seas; the Balearic Islands have the driest weather of the year; and the Greek islands offer a good balance of open infrastructure and manageable crowds.
+All three are excellent choices.

 Is Albania worth visiting for beaches?
-Yes — the Albanian Riviera (Dhermi, Himarë, Ksamil — all accessible from Saranda) has the most extraordinary transparency of water in the Mediterranean (the combination of the Ionian Sea colour, the white limestone geology, and the minimal coastal development), the most affordable prices, and the least crowded beaches of any Mediterranean coast in summer.
-The infrastructure is improving rapidly but remains basic in places; the extraordinary natural beauty is extraordinary.
+Yes — the Albanian Riviera (Dhermi, Himarë, Ksamil — all accessible from Saranda) has some of the clearest water in the Mediterranean, a result of the Ionian Sea’s color, the white limestone geology, and minimal coastal development, along with the most affordable prices and the least crowded beaches of any Mediterranean coast in summer.
+The infrastructure is improving rapidly but remains basic in places; the natural scenery is the main draw.